IBM/BigLittleNet/README.md

 The training script is mostly borrow from the imagenet example of [pytorch/examples](https://github.com/pytorch/examples/tree/master/imagenet) with modifications.

-Please refer the instruction there to prepare the ImageNet dataset.
+Please refer the instructions there to prepare the ImageNet dataset.

 ### Training